-(7) MASS TRANSPORTATION.--The term "mass transportation" means public transportation.
+(7) MASS TRANSPORTATION.--The term "mass transportation" means transportation by a conveyance that provides regular and continuing general or special transportation to the public, but does not include school bus, charter, or sightseeing transportation public transportation.

 (8) NET PROJECT COST.--The term "net project cost" means the part of a project that reasonably cannot be financed from revenues.